Toluene in Hexane Spectral Bandwidth Reference Standard

 Calculate the ratios of the peak to the trough and compare these results with the reference values.

-Please note that this is a liquid calibration filter and does not come with the same Lifetime Warranty as NSG's Solid State Standards.
-The NSG Toluene in Hexane filter must be recalibrated every year according to NIST guidelines.
+Please note that this is a liquid calibration filter and does not come with the same Lifetime Warranty as PC's Solid State Standards.
+The PC Toluene in Hexane filter must be recalibrated every year according to NIST guidelines.

 Send to a Colleague